MARY'S CITY of DAVID - The Israelite House of David as reorganized by Mary Purnell

 13. "That the property is held by Benjamin and Mary in fraud of the other members and should be declared to be a charitable trust."

 As Francis Thorpe points out in his 1929 book, The Crown of Thorns, "It is an anomalous proceeding indeed that would permit the attorney-general as a real estate agent to prosecute an action whereby the property may be decreed by the court to be confiscated and a receiver appointed because of fraud perpetrated upon the present members of the House of David, who have never made any complaint, and who are at the same time made parties defendant to the action.
-Also, it is a particular circumstance to note that Benjamin and Mary (defrauders) as alleged and found by the "decree", are made co-defendants with the members of the association (the defrauded).
-And this not withstanding, no present members have complained.
+Also, it is a particular circumstance to note that Benjamin and Mary (defrauders) as alleged and found by the "decree”, are made co-defendants with the members of the association (the defrauded).
+And this, not withstanding, no present members have complained.

 The Trial Judge found that the party perpetrating fraud upon the members (the defrauded) are all on same team as co-defendants.
-Was there really a Judge hearing this case ???

 RESULTS: Dissolution intended (prayer for relief) by the trial court, set aside; dissolution of the House of David, interpreted as, not intended.